Biencredible/Design-Patterns/Structural Design Patterns/Decorator/Decorator.md

     * Many programming languages have the final keyword that can be used to prevent further extension of a class.
 For a final class, the only way to reuse the existing behavior would be to wrap the class with your own wrapper, using the **Decorator** pattern.
-- Only add new functionality to singe objects instead of whole classes.
+- Only add new functionality to single objects instead of whole classes.

 # How to implement:
 - A Decorator's interface must conform to the interface of the object it decorates